CollectionBuilder/cb-docs/docs/repository/commit.md

 - Click the blue Sync Changes button at the top of the "Source Control" pane.
 - Or click the sync icon in the lower left bottom bar that looks like two arrows in a circle.

-When you are working on multiple computers or collaborating with others, be sure to Fetch and Pull changes from GitHub before you start working--Pull can be accessed by the same methods as Push in VS Code.
+When you are working on multiple computers or collaborating with others, be sure to Fetch and Pull changes from GitHub before you start working -- Pull can be accessed by the same methods as Push in VS Code.

-*Tip:* Hovering over icons on VS Code will pop up more information about what they represent.
+**Tip:** Hovering over icons on VS Code will pop up more information about what they represent.

+{:.alert .alert-red}
+**Important Note:** Your computer may prompt you to authorize Visual Studio Code to make changes and then ask you to sign in to GitHub.
+For step-by-step instructions on the authentication process, check out this timestamped section of the [Using Git with VS Code video](https://www.youtube.com/watch?v=i_23KUAEtUM&t=300s){:target="_blank" rel="noopener"} from the [Visual Studio Code website](https://code.visualstudio.com/docs/sourcecontrol/overview){:target="_blank" rel="noopener"}.

 ### Commit & Push on Command Line